Digitalization, access to health information and structural demand are set to further drive the consumer health market. Do you know what’s ahead?

 With the increased focus on preventive health solutions, Bayer is well positioned to deliver safe, effective, and science-based health solutions that consumers increasingly demand.

-Did you know what Bayer’s Consumer Health Division has done over the last 18 months to outperform a growing market?
+Did you know what Bayer's Consumer Health Division has achieved since 2018?

-Eighteen months after initiating a comprehensive turnaround plan, the Consumer Health business is outgrowing the market.
-As part of our turnaround plan, we optimized our portfolio by exiting underperforming and non-core product categories, while strategically investing in companies like Care/of in order to enter into newly emerging, attractive demand spaces like personalized nutritionals.
+After having initiated a comprehensive turnaround plan in 2018, the Consumer Health business is continuously growing across all regions and categories.
+As part of our turnaround plan, we optimized our portfolio by exiting underperforming and non-core product categories, while strategically investing in companies like Care/of in order to enter into newly emerging, attractive demand spaces like personalized Nutritionals.

 At the same time, we strengthened our digital and eCommerce capabilities by focusing on precision marketing and progressively shifting our media spend towards digital channels.
 We also optimized our portfolio of rapidly growing eCommerce platforms.
-As a result, our eCommerce business grew in the high double digits in 2020.
+As a result, our eCommerce business is growing in the high double digits in 2020 and 2021.

 The success of all these efforts is evident in the fact that in 2020 we steadily increased our market share in 5 out of 7 product categories.
 We also managed to further strengthen our broad geographical footprint and have grown or maintained our market share in all four of our regions.